Case Study: The Miller Family's Cross-Border Financial Journey

 The solution was consolidation through a Direct Rollover IRA.

-By moving all three 401(k) balances into a single rollover Individual Retirement Account, Sarah simplified her financial life dramatically.
-The investment universe opened up, allowing for professional management that could navigate both IRS regulations and CRA requirements.
-Critically, this approach avoided the sometimes-treacherous path of transferring funds directly to a Canadian RRSP under Section 60(j), a maneuver that can trigger unintended tax consequences if not executed precisely.
-The transfer is also a one-way street.
+Critically, this approach avoided the sometimes complicated strategy of transferring funds directly to a Canadian RRSP under Section 60(j), a maneuver that can trigger unintended tax consequences if not executed properly.
+The 60(j) conversion is also a one-way street.
 There is no going back to an IRA structure once you have converted to a Canadian RRSP.
 And you lose the potential estate planning benefits of an IRA.

 As explored in our blog post, Reasons to Consider Transferring Your 401(k) to a Rollover IRA, the rollover IRA became the foundation of Sarah's U.S. retirement savings - clean, consolidated, and compliant in both countries.